 Period Sash Windows

-The proportions of Georgian sash windows are typically based on squares, both in terms of the shape of the windows and the spacing between windows and floors (see right).
+The proportions of Georgian sash windows are typically based on squares, both in terms of the shape of the windows and the spacing between windows and floors (see above).

 Victorian Sash Windows (1837 – 1901)

-From the 1840s, neoclassical architecture remained popular, but a greater variety of styles emerged and the Gothic Revival continued to gain popularity.
+From the 1840s, neoclassical architecture remained popular for Victorian sash windows, but a greater variety of styles emerged and the Gothic Revival continued to gain popularity.

 While Georgian architects prized uniformity and regularity, the Victorian architect started to favour individuality, with a new emphasis on the picturesque and irregular.
 From the 1850s large bay windows, often of two or three